thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 select * from "movies"
 ```

 Nearly all functions in Knex.js return a promise.
-A **promise** is an object that's used for asynchronous computations.
-A promise is more than a callback as it represents an operation that hasn't completed yet, but is expected to complete in the future.
+A **promise** is an object that's used for asynchronous operations.
+A promise is more than a callback as it's an object that represents an operation that hasn't completed yet, but will in the future.

-Promises are the preferred way of handling query responses in Knex.
+Promises are the preferred way of handling Knex query responses.
 The main benefit of a promise is the ability to catch thrown errors without crashing a Node.js app.
-By using the `then()` and `catch()` asynchronous functions of a promise, your code will behave like a `try / catch` block in synchronous code.
+By using a promise's `then()` and `catch()` asynchronous functions, your code will behave like `try / catch` synchronous blocks.

 In the `index.js` file, write and save the following code.